-As explained more fully in the Statement of Directors' Responsibilities on pages 13 and 14 the directors are responsible for the preparation of the consolidated financial statements which give a true and fair view.
+As described in the Statement of Directors' Responsibilities on page 13 the company's directors are responsible for the preparation of the consolidated financial statements which give a true and fair view.

 Our responsibility is to audit and express an opinion on the consolidated financial statements in accordance with applicable Law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.